MicrosoftDocs/sdk-api/sdk-api-src/content/errhandlingapi/nf-errhandlingapi-seterrormode.md

 </dl>
 </td>
 <td width="60%">
-The system does not display the Windows Error Reporting dialog.
+The system does not invoke Windows Error Reporting.
+If the intent is to disable Windows Error Reporting UI, the caller should call WerSetFlags with the WER_FAULT_REPORTING_NO_UI flag.

 </td>
 </tr>